ARCHITECTURAL STRUCTURES II

 A group project to design, construct and test a compression structure (tower) will be assigned during the course.
 It will be documented with both preliminary and final reports which together count 15% of the final grade.

 The required text is Structures by Schodek and Bechthold.
-A course pack with example problems is available at the TCAUP Media Center.
+A course pack with example problems is available on the Recitation page.
 Additional material will be posted to the course web site at http://www.umich.edu/~arch324.